 When the Romans destroyed the dynasty of Antigoni of Macedonia in 167 BC. and divided it into 4 different states, Amphipolis was the capital of East Macedonia and not Philippi.

 13:30: Afterwards we continue to the city of Kavala, a short city tour to admire the famous Churches of San Paolo and San Giovanni and the port.
-At the end lunch at the small characteristic port in a fish restaurant.
+At the end lunch optional at the small characteristic port in a fish restaurant.

 2.30pm: After lunch and on the way back to Thessaloniki stop for the visit of the famous statue of Amphipolis, the statue of Leo, a brand for Serre, a symbol for Macedonia.
 The Lion of Amphipolis is undoubtedly one of the most significant monuments of the 4th century BC.
 It has been restored and is located near the old Strymonas river bridge on the Amphipolis-Serraiki regional road.
 After the recent discovery of the common tomb of “Kasta” in the ancient Amfipolis, and according to the latest research data, the lion monument appears to be a gravestone of the mound, which in fact is its foundation and is located in the upper central part of the hillock also following the geometric lines.